tristanbrown/development/workflows/ai_assisted_coding.md

 - No environment; can't run tests

 #### Use-Cases
-- Specifically-instructed feature plug-ins and refactors
+- Simple, brainless, repo-wide updates (mostly boilerplate)
-- Often frustrating
+- Avoid for tasks requiring any degree of human judgement: Often frustrating
 - I spend time and mental health arguing with the model and requesting reversions

 ## 3. Plan With Chat, Implement With Codex